Bugorf/Smart_Table/Project Tracking/Day15/README.md

+> [!note]
-## I have finished and found an effective method to solve the problem of poor stability.
+> I have finished and found an effective method to solve the problem of poor stability.